 Many errors are simulated for the ERL, and are listed in Tab.
 2.1.6.
 For example, magnetic field errors caused by power supply fluctuations can affect both the particle orbit and the optics [45].
 Magnetic field fluctuations can cause wrong beam steering that leads to emittance growth and thus increase the beam size at the ID sections.
 Similarly, quadrupole field errors can affect the beta function and phase advance in both vertical and horizontal directions.
 Furthermore, a combination of dipole field errors and quadrupole field errors, although a second-order effect, can have a significant impact on the particle's orbit in the insertion devices.
 In addition to power supply fluctuations, the misalignment of accelerator components can lead to orbit distortions and beam-emittance dilution.
-A misaligned quadrupole field that will introduce unwanted dispersion.
+A misaligned quadrupole magnet can create, in addition to the quadrupole field for beam focusing, an effective dipole field that will introduce unwanted dispersion.
 An RF cavity with a pitch angle can accelerate the beam in off-axis directions, and thus produce time-varying transverse deflections that lead to emittance growth.